pjaos/lb2120/README.md

 INFO:  LB2120_STATS TABLE: Added count: 2
 ```

-This will cause instance of google-chrome to start (which must be installed)
+This will cause instance of google-chrome to start (which must be installed previously)
-and login to the LB2120 web interface and retrieving data to save to the database.
+The tool will then login to the LB2120 web interface and start retrieving data to save to the database as shown above.
-The 'Connecting to 192.168.1.200:3306 (database = 4G_USAGE)' line above is the connection to the database.